Contract Faculty, Accounting

 About Professor Bradbury

-Christina J. Bradbury received her B.S. in applied economics with a minor in mathematics from Plymouth State College, her M.S. in finance with distinction from Southern New Hampshire University and is ABD in business administration with a concentration in accounting from Anderson University.
+Christina J. Bradbury received her B.S. in applied economics with a minor in mathematics from Plymouth State College, her M.S. in finance with distinction from Southern New Hampshire University and has completed her Ph.
+D. in business administration with a concentration in accounting from Anderson University.
 In 2010, she earned her CMA in management accounting from the Institute of Management Accountants and in 2011 her CHFP from the Healthcare Financial Management Association.
 She also serves as a coaching course instructor for the NH-VT HFMA chapter.

 Professor Bradbury has been teaching at Plymouth State University since 2007, prior to serving as a Junior Achievement liaison at Laconia High School.
 Bradbury’s business experience is in the fields of risk management and commercial lending employed with Bank of New Hampshire and Laconia Savings Bank.